I Was in Bondage

 A broken relationship with God.
-That’s how I left off on my last blog post (I Was: Megan).
+That’s how I left off on my last post.
 The eating disorder isolated me, it left me empty and reckless – left to my own selfishness.
 I wanted the perfect body, the cleanest diet, and a personality that turned heads.
 Instead, I was battling cycles of bingeing and purging, a yo-yo-diet, and social anxiety.

 I yearned for the strong godly relationship I, ironically, envied in other ladies my age.
 They seemed to just “get it.”
 They figured out this whole Christian life thing, I was standing in their overshadowing dust.